anthonychu/functions-log-suppression/README.md

 "AzureFunctionsJobHost:logging:logLevel:Function.HttpTrigger1": "None"
 ```

-> Note that this also suppresses logs in subcategories.
-This includes user-initiated logs that were output in code using the default logger.
+Note that this also suppresses logs in subcategories.
+This includes user-initiated logs that are output in code using the default logger.
 See below for how to suppress these host generated logs but keep the user generated ones.

 ### Worker